 - Provide consistently output and competence-oriented open teaching contents in order to strengthen the teaching quality

-DIONE will develop open teaching courses in an international and interdisciplinary network within the humanities.
-These will address selected topics in the humanities in combination with digital research methods.
+DIONE will developed open teaching collaborations in an international and interdisciplinary network within the humanities.
+These address selected topics in the humanities in combination with digital research methods.
 Furthermore, the critical evaluation of digital data and methods is a core element of the courses.

-The developed courses will be offered in several digital formats and teaching formats.
+The developed micro-collaborations are offered in several digital formats and teaching formats.
 This increases the applicability on the part of teachers and ensures inclusive access.
-In addition, the courses contain units that are directed at the digital competences of the teachers themselves.
-The courses thus offer important digital, topic-specific and thus concrete, application-oriented competences on three levels: digital research methods for students, digital key and teaching competences for teachers and critical digital literacy.
+In addition, the micro-collaborations contain units that are directed at the digital competences of the teachers themselves.
+The micro-collaborations thus offer important digital, topic-specific and thus concrete, application-oriented competences on three levels: digital research methods for students, digital key and teaching competences for teachers and critical digital literacy.

-The courses will be multilingual and include examples of practice or application from different European cultural, linguistic, political or historical contexts researched by the partners.
+The micro-collaboration kits are multilingual and include examples of practice or application from different European cultural, linguistic, political or historical contexts researched by the partners.